-When you work from home, it’s easy to find yourself sucked into your computer at odd hours of the morning or night (night owls, unite!).
-This is helpful for some people who like flex schedules, but can cause anxiety for those who will feel pressured to reply to emails at all times.
-Consider implementing a WFH email policy so your team is all on the same page.
-If you allow employees to send emails at unusual times, then perhaps make it a rule that nobody is expected to reply until normal business hours.
-Or, you can ask your team to schedule their emails so they only come in during business hours, regardless of the time it’s written.
+When working from home, the lines between personal hours and work hours can become increasingly blurred!
+Employees may be sucked into working and sending emails at odd hours of the morning or night.
+This may be a positive for those who like flex schedules, but can cause anxiety for those who will feel pressured to reply to emails at all times.
+Consider implementing an email policy so the entire team is on the same page.
+If employees often send emails at unusual times, there should be a clear rule that no one is expected to reply until normal business hours.
+Or, ask team members to schedule emails so they only come in during (or close to) business hours, regardless of the time they are written.

 Finally, it is important to recognize that people still need a break, even when working from their homes.
 Encourage employees to take care of themselves!
 There will always be employees who fail to take healthy, necessary breaks unless specifically invited to do so.
 Some employers have offered select “Offline Fridays” that start in the afternoon, which is an awesome way to validate and reiterate the importance of time for personal care.

 As always, it is important to create policies that work best for your individual team; finding solutions to these matters is never a one size fits all approach.